-Robert handles new bookings, invoicing and marketing.
-Robert has a home office and has many years’ experience in business development and management.
+Robert is the Ofsted Registered Person at Village End.
+As well as being responsible for ensuring the Nursery is running smoothly, he also deals with new bookings, accounts, invoicing and marketing.
+Robert works from home and has many years experience in business development and management.

 Healthy eating is very important at Village End.
 We provide 5 healthy meals per day on a 3 weekly rotation cycle, which is displayed on our notice board.
 We understand that not all children enjoy trying new foods; therefore we do our best to make meal times interesting and fun by sitting down with the children and discussing, where the food is grown, how it’s made and how it gets here.

 Good nutrition allows the brain to develop stronger and faster in young children while at the same time strengthening the immune system.
 Keeping food fresh, fun and diverse means this becomes a positive experience for the children and helps develop their understanding of what healthy food is, where it comes from and why a balanced diet is important.

 Our kitchen is at the heart of Village End and the children can see where the food is prepared and get involved themselves.
 We have regular cooking activities where they can enjoy making their own pizza, bread and help to prepare their fruit and snacks.

 - Breakfast £1.00 – natural cereal, toast, porridge and fruit.

 - Morning snack – 50p – crackers/bread sticks, fruit and fresh semi-skimmed milk.